 After nine years of non-stop-touring clubs, homes and festivals throughout Canada, Neilsen finally left the road for a much needed break.
 Neilsen used the break to write new material.
 In early 2016, Neilsen returned to the studio to cut his sixth studio album with Juno winning team of, Producer Steve Marriner (MonkeyJunk) and ace engineer, Ken Friesen (Tragically Hip, Blue Rodeo).
 Elemental was released in September of 2016 and has received much critical appraise and airplay around the world.

 On Elemental, Neilsen completely abandons the singular genre format.
-The result is an album o Neilsen’s influences used to tell a biographical story that spans ten years.
-Driving blues’ rock, heartfelt ballads, classic R&B, and a nod to one of Neilsen’s biggest influences, Willie P. Bennett, are all proudly displayed in an incredible sonic palate.
+The result is an album of Neilsen’s influences used to tell a biographical story that spans ten years.
+Driving blues rock, heartfelt ballads, classic R&B, and a nod to one of Neilsen’s biggest influences, Willie P. Bennett, are all proudly displayed in an incredible sonic palate.

 Although he now lives in Saskatoon, you can still find Neilsen performing throughout Canada in a variety of concert styles.
-Be it with his solo show, power trio or his new six piece “F’ing Large Band” Neilsen is still out there telling tall tales and melting faces with his signature finger style guitar displays.
+Be it his solo show, power trio or his new six piece, Neilsen is still out there telling tall tales and melting faces with his signature finger style guitar displays and troubadour song stylings.

 Sarah French Publicity